July 6, 2025

 Current State of Quantum AI: Facts vs Hype

-Currently, quantum computing remains in its early stages, with practical, large-scale quantum computers still confined to
+Currently, quantum computing remains in its early stages, with practical, large-scale quantum computers still confined to research laboratories.
+Major tech companies like Google, IBM, and Microsoft continue their research, yet the gap between theoretical potential and practical implementation remains substantial.

 Common marketing claims vs reality Marketing materials often paint an overly optimistic picture of quantum AI’s

 capabilities.
-Notably, claims about “breaking military-grade encryption” or “solving all computational problems” are
+Notably, claims about “breaking military-grade encryption” or “solving all computational problems” are significantly exaggerated.
+Furthermore, many supposed breakthroughs turn out to be incremental advances rather than revolutionary changes.

 The reality presents a more modest picture: